 If you’re under 30, then obtaining a working holiday visa is relatively easy and straightforward.
 You can apply online and be approved in a matter of days.
 For those over 30, it gets a bit more complicated.
 You need to be hired by a New Zealand company who would then sponsor you for a work visa, or if you plan on running your own business, you can apply for a long term business visa.

-In South America, Argentina is a great place to live for those looking for a more European feel (especially in Buenos Aires) but not the European prices.
-Ten years ago after the collapse of the Argentine economy, an influx of western expats and tourists took advantage of the devalued peso.
+In South America, Argentina is a great place to live for those looking for a more European feel (especially in Buenos Aires) without the European prices.
+Over a decade ago, after the collapse of the Argentine economy, an influx of western expats and tourists took advantage of the devalued peso.
 Times have gotten much better though, and while it’s still cheaper to live in Buenos Aires than European, Australian, or American cities, it’s not nearly as cheap as it once was.
-As with most Latin countries, obtaining work visas is problematic, and most work on tourist visas.
+As with most Latin-American countries, obtaining work visas is tricky, and most work on tourist visas.

 For Australians, many European countries give those under 30 a very easy opportunity to obtain a working holiday visa.
-It’s a fantastic opportunity for young people from Oz to take up to two years (in certain places) to live in certain countries in Europe.
+It’s a fantastic opportunity for young people from Oz to take up to two years to live in certain countries in Europe.
 The options aren’t as many for Kiwis, but people from New Zealand (under 30) have a pretty easy go of obtaining working holiday visas for Britain, Ireland, and France.
 If you’re American and want to live as an expat in Europe, good luck.
-They don’t make it easy for us, but we don’t make it easy for a number of nationalities wanting to come to the US.
+Your best bet is probably to study and work on the sly, under the table if you dare.
+They don’t make it easy for us, but we don’t make it easy for them, either.

 Have you ever lived abroad as an expat?
 Have you lived in one of the above countries?
 What was your experience like?
 Have you lived somewhere else and think it should be included?
 Comment below!